khakhalin/notes/keywords/pandas.md

 * **queries**: `df.query('x>0')`, where `x` is a name of a column.
 Easier for a human to read; works slightly faster, but cannot be written to.
 To reference a normal variable `a` in a query, use `@a` inside the query string.
 * To find the first row index that satisfies a criterion, follow with `.idxmax()` - it returns the location of the maximum (like `np.argmax()`), and in this case truth is the maximum.
 * To find `None`-like objects (or their absence), use `	.notnull()`, and its opposite `.isnull()`.
 It seems that `isna()` and `notna()` also work, and are exact synonyms (I think?).
+    * Note that while **queries** support stuff like `'x>0 | x<100'`, they don't support these na-related functions for some reason, unless you call with a certain flourish.
+So to filter out nans one has two options:
+        * A hack: `query('x == x')`.
+This works, because NAs aren't equal to themselves!!
+        * A proper fancy call:  `query('x.notna()', engine='pyton')`

-* To thin out a dataset, two options:
+To thin out a dataset, several options:
 * One: `df = df[df.x>0]`.
 * Another, `df = df.drop(df[df.x>0].index)`.
 This one seems bulkier, so not sure if it is ever preferred?
+* Use a query (see above). `df = df.query('x>0')`

 Conditional indexing supports functions, as long as they take and return Pandas series, or something compatible, like a Numpy array).
-Both conditional forms (local indexing and queries) support elementwise Boolean operators, like `&` and `|`.
+For example, conditional forms (both local indexing and queries) support elementwise Boolean operators, like `&` and `|`.

 ⚠️ There's a strange pitfall associated with conditional data retrieval that I doesn't understand for now. `query` seems to create a new dataframe (fewer rows), but apparently (?) it acts as a copy, and not as a deepcopy.
 As a result, if you save the results in a "new" dataframe `df2 = df.query('x>0')`, and then set or transform values in  `df2` in any way, it causes a warning "A value is trying to be set on a copy of a slice from a DataFrame".
 Even though df2 gets updated, and df seems still intact (unchanged).
-Replacing a simple `query` with `df.query(...).copy()` seems to help (still works, but now also the warning is eliminated). _Yet I still don't understand that, and it bothers me._
+Replacing a simple `query` with `df.query(...).copy()` seems to help ( works, and the warning is eliminated).
+By extension, it should not be a problem if you do some transforms in the same dot-pipeline as querying, as it is this other transform that would create a copy.
+But if querying is the only thing you do, always finish with a `copy()` (_or at least that's my current understanding_).

 **Chained Assignment**
 A problem while writing to a frame, selecting by both column and row.